 Resonating your vice is fairly difficult for beginner singers although with some practice anybody can do it.
 Most singers who are able to resonate their voice, generally speaking, are using their head voice, and if you know how to sing with your head voice you probably felt that the sound which you produce resonates all over your face.
 With plenty of practice and enough time, you will learn not only how to resonate your voice, but also how to resonate from certain parts and this is how you will control your resonating sound.

-Now you might ask yourself what does your hearing gt anything to do with singing the simple answer is, everything.
+Now you might ask yourself what does your hearing get anything to do with singing the simple answer is, everything.
 Singers who are not able to sing in tune, oftentimes can not do it because they can not actually hear the different notes and tunes, so it is impossible for them to sing in tune.
-Most people do not have a well-developed hearing, although most singers should work on developing their hearing as this will make them a better singer.
+Most people do not have a well-developed hearing, although most singers should work on developing their hearing as this will make them better singers.

 Singers who can sing higher notes either use their head voice or their falsetto voice, the best ones can effortlessly and consciously switch between these.
 If you are a beginner singer, then my personal recommendation is to learn how to sing with your chest voice first and then with your head once.
 After this, you will have to learn passaggio between your different voices.